 In The World is not Enough (1999) Bond is being served a Smirnoff Black Label by Valentin Zukovsky.

 In Casino Royale (2006) a large Smirnoff stand can be seen in the Miami airport chase scene and Smirnoff bottles are present in the bar scenes.

 Diageo-owned Smirnoff Vodka again officially partnered up with the world's most famous secret agent in Quantum of Solace (2008) The partnership resulted in James Bond-inspired initiatives from Smirnoff in markets worldwide.
 The promotional campaign began in October 2008 with the Travel Retail Smirnoff Black limited-edition cocktail shaker at the heart of the campaign.
 The stainless steel cocktail shaker encases a 70cl bottle of Smirnoff Black vodka.

 Other vodka brands

 In the original Ian Fleming novels, James Bond actually preferred Polish or Russian vodka, during which time the only brand available in the West would have been Stolichnaya.
-Bond is also known to have even drunk Wolfschmidt on one occasion.
+Bond is also known to have even drunk Wolfschmidt on one occasion (in the novel Moonraker, during the dinner at Blades).
 Besides his famous "Martini, shaken, not stirred", James Bond was known in the novels to drink a shot of vodka straight, served with a pinch of black pepper.
 This was not for the flavor, he explains, but because it caused the impurities in cheap vodka to sink to the bottom.